 Sole water consists of large chunks of Himalayan sea salt placed in a glass jar and covered in filtered water.
 The salt saturates the water, creating a VERY strong brine that can be added to a large glass of water (my preferred ratio is 1 tsp per 16 oz of water).
 Sole water is wonderful first thing in the morning as it helps restore electrolytes and detoxify the body through helping to flush out heavy metals.
 Salt of Life is a wonderful Vancouver based company that carries rock crystals and smaller granules for either cooking or bathing.
 I am a big fan of the company after having the opportunity to chat with one of the owners on several occasions.
 I like to make my own electrolyte drink first thing in the morning by adding fresh squeezed lemon, a teaspoon of sole solution and a bit of sweetener to my mug (maple syrup, coconut nectar or honey are my favourite choices!)

 I found out about dry brushing thanks to Meghan Telpner and Nadine Artemis.
 It is a wonderful technique that assists with lymphatic drainage, blood circulation and the reduction of cellulite.
 Dry brushing involves the use of a bristle brush to lightly brush (go figure!) your entire body, working in small circles or strokes upwards, in the direction of your heart.
 Dry brushing works really well just before getting into a bath or shower.
-I love to add a few drops of Living Libation's Lymph Tonic to my dry brushing ritual, I find the blend of essential oils to be very uplifting and energizing, and feel good about the fact that this particular blend aids in detoxifying my lymphatic system!
-My favourite dry brush is the Body & Breast Brush, also by Living Libations; my skin is very sensitive and I find it is not overly abrasive.
-Nadine Artemis has a wonderful video on dry brushing here, if you would like a visual reference.
+I love to add a few drops of Living Libation’s Lymph Tonic to my dry brushing ritual, I find the blend of essential oils to be very uplifting and energizing, and feel good about the fact that this particular blend aids in detoxifying my lymphatic system!
+My favourite dry brush is the Body and Breast Brush, also by Living Libations; my skin is very sensitive and I find it is not overly abrasive.
+Nadine Artemis has a wonderful video on dry brushing:

 I found out about tongue scraping thanks to some reading I did on Ayurvedic medicine.
 We are told to brush our teeth twice a day, however not a lot of attention is given to clearing debris off your tongue.
 A stainless steel or copper scraper is a wonderful way to keep your tongue clean, and can easily be incorporated into your tooth care ritual, as it takes only a few seconds to complete.
 My favourite tongue scraper is by Dr Tung; Upaya Naturals carries this model, along with a copper option here.